mongodb/docs/source/advanced-usage.rst

 Global Page Controls
 ~~~~~~~~~~~~~~~~~~~~

-There are three to five items in the first
+There are three to five items in the line below the MMS Console's menu
-line below the MMS Console's menu bar.
+bar.
 From left to right, these are:

 - The hostname and port of the process.
 This is a link to the raw JSON
   content of the latest information gathered from this host.